 b) that one such mechanism – the Inter-Sectoral Emergency Communications Team – has been established to ensure close collaboration within the Union as a whole, as well as with interested entities and organizations outside ITU, on this key priority issue for the Union;

 c) that all the advisory groups are collaborating in the implementation of Resolution 123 (Rev. Dubai, 2018) of the Plenipotentiary Conference, on bridging the standardization gap between developing and developed countries,

-noting
+d) that interaction and coordination in the joint holding of seminars, workshops, forums,

+symposia and so forth have yielded positive results in terms of saving financial and human resources;

+e) that electronic remote participation will reduce travel costs and will facilitate wider participation of developing countries in the work of ITU-T meetings that require their attendance;

+taking into account

+a) the expanding sphere of joint studies between the three Sectors and the need for coordination and cooperation among them in this regard;

+b) the growing number of issues of mutual interest and concern to the three Sectors,noting

-that Resolution ITU-R 6 (Rev. Sharm el-Sheikh, 2019) provides mechanisms for ongoing review of the allocation of work and cooperation between ITU-R and ITU-T,
+that Resolution ITU-R 75 (Dubai, 2023) provides mechanisms for ongoing review of the allocation of work and cooperation between ITU-R and ITU-T,

 resolves

-1 that the Radiocommunication Advisory Group (RAG), TSAG and the Telecommunication Development Advisory Group (TDAG), meeting jointly as necessary, shall continue the review of new and existing work and its distribution among ITU-R, ITU-T and ITU-D, for approval by Member States in accordance with the procedures laid down for the approval of new and/or revised Questions;
+1 that the Radiocommunication Advisory Group (RAG), TSAG and the Telecommunication Development Advisory Group (TDAG), meeting jointly as necessary, shall continue the review of new and existing work and its distribution among ITU-R, ITU-T and ITU-D, for approval by Member States in accordance with the procedures laid down for the approval of new and/or revised Questions, as stipulated in Resolution 191 (Rev. Bucharest, 2022) of the Plenipotentiary conference;

 2 that, if considerable responsibilities in any two or all Sectors in a particular subject are identified: